 Pro Elevator Tips

-► Comm.
+► The Comm.
 Ave.
 Garage elevators are just as wonderful.
-Take one to the seventh floor to get access to O’Neill Plaza.
-Need to get to the bridge between Maloney and O’Neill?
-That’s the fifth floor.
+Take one to the seventh floor to get access to O'Neill Plaza.
+Need to get to the bridge between Maloney and O'Neill?
+Just take the elevator to the fifth floor.

-► O’Neill Library elevators are slow and hidden.
-But, if you are in a jam, just remember the main floor is three.
+► The O'Neill Library elevators are slow and hidden, but if you're in a jam, just remember that the main floor is three.

 There's a whole world waiting for you…off-campus.
 Do yourself a favor and explore the area's eclectic neighborhoods.
 You'll be glad you did.

-Here are a few that our alumni have pointed out:
+Here are a few areas that our alumni have pointed out:

 - Newton Centre: Not far from Newton Campus, Newton Centre offers everything one could want.
 There's coffee (Starbucks), ice cream (J.P.
 Licks), and the legendary diner Johnny's Luncheonette.
 It's worth the walk.

 - The Street and The Square in Chestnut Hill: The Street and The Square are located near each other off Route 9 in Chestnut Hill.
 They are basically fancy strip malls.
-There's a Wegmans grocery store, a CVS pharmacy, a Shake Shack, a high end movie theater, a hair and nail salon, clothing stores, and more.
+There's a Wegmans grocery store, a CVS pharmacy, a Shake Shack, a high-end movie theater, hair and nail salons, clothing stores, and more.